-- 5.5 As noted above the Capital Financing Requirement (CFR) provides a measure of the amount of capital expenditure that the Council yet to fund from cash resources.
+- 5.7 As noted above the Capital Financing Requirement (CFR) provides a measure of the amount of capital expenditure that the Council yet to fund from cash resources.
 Instead, the Council is required to set aside monies from the revenue budget each year to repay the borrowing.
 This practice is referred to as making minimum revenue provision (or MRP) for the repayment of debt.
 Statutory guidance requires MRP to be provided annually on a prudent basis, and interprets 'prudent' to mean that MRP charges on unsupported borrowing should be made over a period commensurate with the period the assets financed from borrowing continue to provide benefit.
-Where it is practical or appropriate to do so, the Council may make voluntary revenue provision, or apply capital receipts, to reduce debt over a shorter period. - Any future borrowing by the Council will require an MRP recognition through the revenue account, which will be considered as part of any future business case and the preferred method would be the Asset Life method (by way of either Equal Instalment or Annuity).

-5.7 Where assets are funded through finance lease agreements, MRP is made over the life of the contract.
-This includes expenditure on some assets where lease repayments would have been treated directly as operational revenue expenditure in prior years, but are now treated as capital expenditure and included on the balance sheet, per the requirements of IFRS16.
+Where it is practical or appropriate to do so, the Council may make voluntary revenue provision, or apply capital receipts, to reduce debt over a shorter period. - 5.8 Any future borrowing by the Council will require an MRP recognition through the revenue account, which will be considered as part of any future business case and the preferred method would be the Asset Life method (by way of either Equal Instalment or Annuity).
+MRP will only start to be charged in the year after the asset becomes operational. - 5.9 Where assets are funded through finance lease agreements, MRP is made over the life of the contract.
+This includes expenditure on some assets where lease repayments would have been treated directly as operational revenue expenditure in prior years, but are now treated as capital expenditure and included on the balance sheet, per the requirements of IFRS16. - 5.10 The MRP Policy Statement requires full council approval in advance of each financial year.